Communications and Computing & Engineering Building

 The course introduces students to a variety of media research methods through readings and hands-on exercises.
 Goals include helping students become knowledgeable and critical readers of media-related research produced in both industry and academic settings, and teaching students fundamental aspects of conducting media research and leading-edge strategies for effectively communicating research findings.
 Students perform original research using techniques including interviews, focus groups, content analysis and surveys.
 They also learn about statistics, social media tracking and research ethics.
 Junior status required.

-Prerequisites: Take COM 120, MSS 131 or MSS 231.
+Prerequisites: Take COM 120, MSS 131.

 Offered: Every year, Fall